Reduce Transmission Delay for Cache-Aided Two-Layer Network: Abstract

 \section{Abstract}

-In this paper, we consider a two-layer caching-aided network, where a single server consisting a library of $N$ files connects with multiple relays through a shared noiseless link, and each relay connects with multiple users through a shared noiseless link.
+In this paper, we consider a cache-aided relay network, where a single server consisting of a library of $N$ files connects with $K_{1}$ relays through a shared noiseless link, and each relay connects with $K_{2}$ users through a shared noiseless link.
 Each relay and user are equipped with a cache memory of $M_1$ and $M_2$ files, respectively.
-We design a caching scheme that exploits the spared transmission time resource by allowing the concurrent transmission between the two layers.
-It is shown that the caching scheme is order optimal and can further reduce the transmission delay compared to the previously known caching scheme.
-Also, we show that for the two-relay case, if each relay's caching size $M_1$ equals to $0.382N$, our scheme achieves the same delay as $M_1=N$, which implies that increasing $M_1$ will not always reduce the transmission delay.
+We propose a centralized and a decentralized coded caching scheme that exploit the spared transmission time resource by allowing concurrent transmission between the two layers.
+It is shown that both caching schemes are approximately optimal, and greatly reduce the transmission delay compared to the previously known caching schemes.
+Surprisingly, we show that when the relay's caching size is equal to a threshold that is strictly smaller than $N$ (e.g. $M_1=0.382N$ under the decentralized setup and $(K_1-1)N/{K_1}$ under the centralized setup, when $K_1=2$), our schemes achieve the same delay as if each relay had access to the full library.
+To our best knowledge, this is the first result showing that even the caching size is strictly smaller than the library's size, increasing the caching size is wasteful in reducing the transmission latency.